apache/arrow-rs/parquet/CONTRIBUTING.md

 To build documentation, run `cargo doc --no-deps --features object_store`.
 To compile and view in the browser, run `cargo doc --no-deps --features object_store --open`.

+Before submitting a pull request, run `cargo fmt --all` to format the change.

 ## Update Parquet Format

 To generate the parquet format (thrift definitions) code run [`./regen.sh`](./regen.sh).